dgraph-io/dgraph/wiki/content/graphql/queries/cascade.md

     weight = 5
 +++

-`@cascade` is available as a directive which can be applied on fields.
+`@cascade` is available as a directive that can be applied to fields.
 With the @cascade directive, nodes that don’t have all fields specified in the query are removed.
-This can be useful in cases where some filter was applied and some nodes might not have all listed fields.
+This can be useful in cases where some filter was applied and some nodes might not have all the listed fields.

 For example, the query below would only return the authors which have both reputation and posts and where posts have text.
-Note that `@cascade` trickles down so it would automatically be applied at the `posts` level as well if its applied at the `queryAuthor` level.
+Note that `@cascade` trickles down so it would automatically be applied at the `posts` level as well if it's applied at the `queryAuthor` level.

 ```graphql